-The engagement team claimed to have performed dual-purpose tests doubling as substantive procedures in the form of examination of 25 sample cases conducted as atest of controls related to raw material cost included in manufacturing costs.
+The engagement team claimed to have performed dual-purpose tests doubling as substantive procedures in the form of examination of 25 sample cases conducted as test of controls related to raw material cost included in manufacturing costs.

-However, the engagement team merely stated in audit documentation the fact of having checked the presence or absence of approval as a test of controls, but information on monetary value was not covered by the examination, while substantive procedures were not performed.
-In addition, the engagement team did not fully examine the sufficiency of the 25 sample cases randomly selected, nor did it design and perform substantive procedures for the period between January and March, which was not covered by the test of controls.
+However, the engagement team merely stated in audit documentation the fact of having checked the presence or absence of approval as a test of controls, but information on monetary value was not covered by the test, while substantive procedures were not performed.
+In addition, the engagement team did not sufficiently evaluate the sufficiency on sample size of the 25 sample cases randomly selected, nor did it design and perform substantive procedures for the period between January and March, which was not covered by the test of controls.

-(Auditing Standards Committee Statement No. 500, paragraphs 5 and 9, and No. 530, paragraphs 6 to 8) [Second-tier, and small and medium-sized audit firms]
+(Auditing Standards Committee Statement No. 500, paragraphs 5 and 9, and No. 530, paragraphs 6 to 8) [Mid-tier, and small and medium-sized audit firms]

-3 Observation of physical inventory-taking
+3 Observation of physical inventory counting

-Although the engagement team observed physical inventory-taking, it merely observed inventory-taking procedures and performed test counts but failed to perform the procedures to check the completeness of the on-site records of inventory-taking and the accuracy of cutoff of shipping and receipt.
-As a result, the engagement team did not obtain sufficient and appropriate audit evidence regarding the completeness and accuracy of the records of inventory-taking.
+Although the engagement team observed physical inventory counting, it merely observed inventory counting procedures and performed test counts but failed to perform the procedures to check the completeness of the physical inventory count records and the accuracy of cutoff of shipping and receipt.
+As a result, the engagement team did not obtain sufficient and appropriate audit evidence regarding the completeness and accuracy of the physical inventory count records.